EdidiongEsu/Databricks_earthquake/README.md

-# End-to-End Earthquake Data Pipeline with Azure, Databricks & Power BI
+# End-to-End Earthquake Data Engineering & Analytics Pipeline with Azure Data Factory, Databricks & Power BI
 ## still building
 ## Navigation / Quick Access
 Quickly move to the section you are interested in by clicking on the appropriate link: